-An estimated 80% of traffic crashes involve driver distraction.
+An estimated 80 percent of traffic crashes involve driver distraction.
 This number may seem shockingly high, but the number of potential distractions while driving is regularly increasing: screens built into car dashboards, GPS devices, cell phones, music streaming to the car’s audio system, busy roads, increasing wildlife activity, three rows of passengers, and the list goes on.

 Types of Distracted Driving that Cause Accidents